aisyyhf/visit-vista-cli/README.md

 Users can select a menu option by entering the corresponding number.

+---

-## Data Structure
+## 🧾 Data Fields

-Each tourism destination is represented using a struct with the following fields:
+Each tourism destination contains the following data:

 | Field     | Description                                 |
 | --------- | ------------------------------------------- |